tascord/cRob/README.md

 ***
 ## Modules
-To learn about creating modules, head over to the [modules wiki page](https://crob.tascord.ai/api/modules) or head over to [the module spotlight](https://crob.tascord.ai/module-spotlight) to find some neat modules you might like!
+To learn about creating modules, head over to the [modules wiki page](https://crob.tascord.ai/api/modules) or head over to [the module spotlight](https://crob.tascord.ai/module-spotlight) to find some neat modules you might like and add it to your instance of cRob!

 ***
 ## Bug Reporting & Support